Your July Horoscope Is Here — & You're Going To Feel Very Different

 AdvertisementADVERTISEMENT

-Saturn’s retrograde in Aries, starting July 13th, slows things down in your friendship and long-term vision sector.
-You might realize you’ve outgrown a group or goal that once felt like home.
+Saturn’s retrograde in Aries, starting July 14th, slows things down in your friendship and long-term vision sector.
+You might realise you’ve outgrown a group or goal that once felt like home.
 That’s not a failure — it’s growth.
 Use this 4.5 month retrograde to revisit the big picture: What kind of future are you building, and who do you actually want to build it with?

 Cancer Sun & Rising: